-Install Hail on a Spark Cluster¶
+Install Hail on a Spark Cluster

 If you are using Google Dataproc, please see these simpler instructions.
+If you are using Azure HDInsight please see these simpler instructions.

-Hail should work with any Spark 2.4.x cluster built with Scala 2.11.
+Hail should work with any Spark 3.5.x cluster built with Scala 2.12.

 Hail needs to be built from source on the leader node.
 Building Hail from source requires:

-Java 8 JDK.
+Java 11 JDK.

-Python 3.6 or 3.7.
+Python 3.9 or later.

 A recent C and a C++ compiler, GCC 5.0, LLVM 3.4, or later versions of either suffice.